For manufacturers, knowing the value of their companies goes beyond preparing to put out a “For Sale” sign.

 The standard price tag for the Enterprise Value project is $5,000.

 Enterprise Value involves three steps, Haarstad says.
 The first is typically a 30-minute phone call to set expectations and who should be involved.
-The second is a three-hour session to gather inputs that will assess the operational performance of the business—such as revenue, profit, zip codes, etc. It consists of a series of best practice questions in which respondents self-assess against 18 value drivers.
+The second is a three-hour session to gather inputs that will assess the operational performance of the business—such as revenue, profit, zip codes, etc. It consists of a series of best practice questions in which respondents self-assess against 18 value drivers (see sidebar).
 The final session reveals the results.

 Haarstad is intrigued by the innovative questionnaires through which company executives provide information.
 Instead of asking respondents to compare the performance of their companies to best practices on, say, a one-to-five scale, the CoreValue program uses casual words and phrases one might use in conversation with a friend, neighbor, family member, or an acquaintance.